timo-reymann/learnings/webinars/2023-01-26-Circleci-Config-Policies-and-recent-security-features-in-CircleCI.md

 CircleCI Config Policies and recent security features in CircleCI
 ===

+You can also find the recording on thei [YouTube channel](https://www.youtube.com/watch?v=1NTeukU_RKs).

 ## Config Policies

 - also has human readable error messages